micedreams/about_me/README.md

 ## Why you think you are a great fit for the position
 ## Tell me somethinh good about previous project
-There was this whole phase when I was asked to add missing features as in polishing existing features, according to requriments
+There was this whole phase when I was asked to add missing features as in polishing existing features, according to requriments.

+where I fixid:
 #### 1. Sign in
 ##### Requrments
 1. Sign in using OTP